Zy0d0x0/HS2-Wheel/README.md

 ![alt text](https://github.com/Zy0d0x0/HS2-Wheel/blob/main/flipboardsettings.JPG)

 Once the settings have been set for the Ardunio click the `Connect` Button.
 This is next to the micro chip button prevoisuly pressed.
-It should be noticed at the bottom of the FLIP software the connection will become established.
+Once the `Connect` button has been press you should see a `USB` button that also needs to be clicked.
+It should be noticed at the bottom of the FLIP software the connection will then become established.

 ![alt text](https://github.com/Zy0d0x0/HS2-Wheel/blob/main/flipboardconnect.JPG)